Meet Me

 As Christoph Niemann says, “Be a much more ruthless editor.
 And a much more careless artist.”

-And that’s why you, as a copywriter, need to believe in the spirit of copy editing and not the letter of copy editing.
-It’s your job to write powerful copy that sells your clients’ products and services.
-This means your copywriting should break grammar rules so it’s persuasive.
+And that’s why brands need to believe in the spirit of copy editing, not the letter of it.
+It’s your job to write powerful copy that sells products and services.
+That means breaking grammar rules when persuasion demands it.
+And knowing exactly why it works.